kwertyops/byte-of-python/src/list_methods.md

 `count(x)->int`

-The `count()` method for lists takes as a parameter the item to search for.
-It returns an `int` which gives the number of times that item appears in the list.
+The call `your_list.count(x)` takes as a parameter the item to search for.
+It returns an `int` which gives the number of times that value appears in the list.
 Here are some example calls to `count()` with the corresponding return values:

 ```python
 values = [81, 59, 42, 65, 72, 42, 42, 81]